Pinnacle

 Virginia Book Publishing FAQs

-James River Writers, Virginia Writers Club, numerous MFA programs, and literary festivals including the Virginia Festival of the Book.
+James River Writers, the Virginia Writers Club, several university MFA programs, and the Virginia Festival of the Book all support and connect authors across the Commonwealth.